6.2. Command-Line Client-Shell¶

 A command-line shell is provided to access remote file transfer servers using an interactive interface.

-On Unix and Linux systems, the client-shell is available as:
+On Unix-like systems, the client-shell is available as:

 On Windows systems, the client-shell is available as:

-All Unix/Linux and Windows versions provide the same command-line arguments and shell commands.
+All Unix-like and Windows versions provide the same command-line arguments and shell commands.
 We use the generic client-shell name for both types of executable files.

 All commands to be executed in the client’s shell are prefixed with: